I don’t really need a project plan if I’ve already discussed all the details with my client. Right?

 Use this section of the plan to offer information on how the project team should be appointed, managed, and trained during the whole project development process.
 This includes needed resources, techniques to handle performance and productivity issues, and other tools or methods that can be used.

-Include everything else that involves your team from team buildings to mentoring and other career development opportunities.
+Tip: Include everything else that involves your team, from team-buildings to mentoring and other career development opportunities.

 Communication Management Plan